 Changes to Come

 In 1974 the practice grew to a full-time operation with Dr. Mario Peloso joining the practice.
 A significant change came in 1985.
 The mall was totally enclosed and was comprised of Woolco, Sears, Taste Buds Food Court and the Galleria Offices.
 Rue La Ronde was phased out and the practice, which was bursting at the seams, was relocated to its present location in the Galleria Offices, above the food court.

 More Expansion and Renovation

-In 2005, the New Sudbury Office expanded by renovation to add much needed space in all areas of practice.
-Included in this addition was another examination room to accommodate our newest associate Dr. Jodie Yasko and Dr. Julia Levesque joined the practice in 2013, and continues to serve patients at Family Vision Centre.
+In 2005, the New Sudbury Office expanded by renovation to add much-needed space in all areas of practice.
+Included in this addition was another examination room to accommodate a new associate: Dr. Jodie Yasko.
+Dr. Julia Levesque joined the practice in 2013, and continues to serve patients at Family Vision Centre.
 Another renovated area became a pretest room where we now specialize in diagnostic testing.
 A second pretest room was required in the fall of 2014 to accommodate an Optical Coherence Tomography Scanner.
 Since then Family Vision Centre has welcomed Dr. Paul Lamothe in 2016, Dr. Megan Van Alstine in 2019, and welcomed back Dr. Monique Binks, also in 2019.